A Normality Conjecture on Rational Base Number Systems: Links between conjectures

 \section{Links between conjectures}

 In this section, we prove Theorem~\ref{th:conj_equivalence}, which asserts that our Conjectures~\ref{conj:normality} and \ref{conj:equidistribution} are equivalent.
-We further prove Theorem~\ref{th:impliesMahler} , which asserts that our Conjecture~\ref{conj:normality} is stronger than that of Mahler (1968), even in the general case where $p$ and $q$ are coprime integers satisfying $1<q<p<q^2$.
-We also discuss the connections between our conjectures and three other earlier conjectures: the first by Eliahou and Verger-Gaugry (2025), the second by Mossinghoff and Dubickas (2009), and the third, the famous Collatz conjecture.
+We further prove Theorem~\ref{th:impliesMahler} , which asserts that our Conjecture~\ref{conj:normality} is stronger than that of Mahler (1968) in the general case where $p$ and $q$ are coprime integers satisfying $1<q<p<q^2$.
+We also discuss the connections between our conjectures and three other earlier conjectures: the first by Akiyama (2008), the second by Mossinghoff and Dubickas (2009), and the third, the famous Collatz conjecture.